StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 The software can be downloaded from: https://code.visualstudio.com/

+We shall not discuss how to use VS Code in detail here, and in any case, the manufacturers of the software produce a good training video at: https://code.visualstudio.com/docs/introvideos/basics

+To connect to the software to the cluster, you will also need to install the extension "Remote - SSH" from the VS Code marketplace.
+Click on the marketplace icon in the left-hand side menu to do this.

+You will also need to specify your login credentials to access the server.
+The best way to do this is to access the Command Palette (<kbd>Shift</kbd> + <kbd>Command</kbd> + <kbd>P</kbd> (Mac) / <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> (Windows/Linux) and then select `Remote-SSH: Open SSH Configuration File...`  Then, from the drop-down menu, select the configuration file that is located in your home directory.
+Then enter the setup listed below (replacing "your_username" with your actual cluster username):

+    Host hal_on_site
+        HostName hal
+        User your_username

+    Host hal_external
+        HostName hal
+        User your_username
+        IdentityFile ~/.ssh/hal
+        ProxyCommand ssh -q -W %h:%p atg.mrc-lmb.cam.ac.uk

+This is the setup for accessing the cluster from inside the LMB network, and from outside via `atg`

+Having setup your login credentials, you can access the cluster by activating the command palette once more and then selecting:

+`Remote-SSH: Connect current window to host...`

+Then choose the relevant host and enter your password / verification ID.

 ## R Studio Server
 It is possible to run R Studio on the cluster via a web interface.
 Open your internet browser (e.g. Google Chrome) and then go to: